-- Spectrum Health is one of the nation’s top 15 health systems.
+- Corewell Health (formerly Spectrum Health) is one of the nation’s top 15 health systems.
 Its downtown campus on the Medical Mile is home to the Lemmon-Holton Cancer Pavilion, Fred and Lena Meijer Heart Center, a Level 1 trauma center, and the Helen DeVos Children’s Hospital.

 - Mary Free Bed Rehabilitation Hospital is the fifth-largest rehabilitation center in the country, provides acute inpatient physical and cognitive rehabilitation and post-acute services.

 - Mercy Health Saint Mary’s is located a mile south of the Medical Mile campus.
 This 344-bed acute care hospital is also home to the Lacks Cancer Center, Wege Institute for Mind, Body, and Spirit, and the Hauenstein Neurosciences Center.